 \section{CONCLUSIONS}

 Understanding the physical nature of dark energy is important for our universe.
-In additon to the study of particle physics, dark energy may also enable us to further explore the nature of vacuum.
-Whether or not the dark energy is derived from scalar bosons, other particle, or neither, still needs to be further verified.
+In addition to the study of particle physics, dark energy may also enable us to further explore the nature of the vacuum.
+Whether or not the dark energy is derived from particle pairs, another particle, or neither, still needs to be further verified.

-We explore a theoretical possibility that dark energy density is derived from massless scalar bosons in vacuum.
-Assuming massless scalar bosons fall into the horizon boundary with the expansion of the universe, scalar bosons satisfy P-symmetry under the parity transformation.
-P-symmetry with the quantum fluctuation of space-time enable us to estimate dark energy density.
-Meanwhile, to explain the physical nature of negative pressure, this is deduced from the increasing entropy density with the rise in degeneracy in the Boltzmann system.
+We explore a theoretical possibility that dark energy density is derived from massless particle pairs in a vacuum.
+Assuming massless particle pairs fall into the horizon boundary with the expansion of the universe, the quantum fluctuation of space-time enables us to estimate dark energy density.
+Meanwhile, to explain the physical nature of negative pressure, this is deduced from the increasing entropy density with the rise in the energy level $k$ in the Boltzmann system.

 Next, we used the SNIa Pantheon sample and Planck 2018 CMB angular power spectra to constrain the specified models.
-The statistical results indicate that age dark energy models have evident superiority, when only using CMB data compared to $\Lambda CDM$ using minimum chi-square .
+The statistical results indicate that age dark energy models have evident superiority, when only using CMB data compared to $\Lambda CDM$ using minimum chi-square.
 Furthermore, we obtain the statistical mean value of the Hubble constant ${H_0}{\rm{ = }}73.2 \pm 1.3{\rm{km}}{\kern 1pt} {\kern 1pt} {\kern 1pt} {s^{ - 1}}{\kern 1pt} {\kern 1pt} Mp{c^{ - 1}}$, which is consistent with the result obtained using NGC 4258 distance measurement.

-Finally, we extend our discussion to the future of universe.
-From Eq. (\ref{eq22}), if ${W_p}$ satisfies ${W_p}:3 \to 2 \to 1$, the universe may continue expanding in the future; however, if ${W_p}:1 \to 2 \to 3$, this will change from expansion to contraction.
-Thus, the property of dark energy will dominate the future of universe, and it will similarly determine the future of humanity.
+Finally, we extend our discussion to the future of the universe.
+From Eq. (\ref{eq22}), if ${k}$ satisfies $k:1 \to 2 \to 3 \cdot \cdot \cdot \to {k_c}$, the universe will change from accelerating expansion to decelerating.
+Thus, the property of dark energy will dominate the future of the universe, and it will similarly determine the future of humanity.